House Rules of the Game

 Starting with the January session 2018 onwards, Allsport Arena will be using “build-out lines” for all small field games.
 The decision to add build-out lines is to help teams comply with one of US Soccer’s Initiatives for youth player development.

-On the small field, a build out line will be clearly marked on each half of the field.
+On the small field, the red line serves as the build out line.
 The referee will confirm with each coach where the line is before the start of the game.
 The referee will also help the coaches remind their players to retreat behind this line.

 When a team is awarded a goal kick, the defending team must retreat past the build out line in a timely fashion.
 Once the ball is put into play, the defending team may pressure the ball.
 The attacking team may choose to restart play before the defending team retreats to the build out line; when this occurs, the defending team may pressure the ball as normal.